No H1–H3 elements found. Showing placeholder content.

 The Opportunity

-Travelers track shared expenses outside Wise, then return later to settle up.
-This disconnect creates friction at social moments like dinners or group bookings.
+Travelers track shared expenses outside Wise, then return later to settle.
+This gap creates friction at social moments like dinners or group bookings.
 Bringing expense tracking and settlement into one place reduces that friction for users, while creating natural opportunities for others in the group to join Wise.
 Our hypothesis: if settling requires a Wise account, every circle becomes an invitation.

 affinity mapping user pain points